cPanel Analytics features collect data about how users use cPanel & WHM's interfaces and how hosting providers configure servers.

 We created the Interface Lock System to block user changes to various features during cPanel & WHM upgrades.

-We include keyboard shortcuts within the WHM interface to allow for quicker navigation.
+We include keyboard shortcuts in the WHM interface to allow for quicker navigation.

 This document explains the concept of overselling.
 Overselling means that the system limits resellers via the resources that their cPanel accounts actually use instead of the resources that you allocate to them.